 Which cookies do we use?

-This website also uses the Google AdWords Remarketing service to advertise on third party websites (including Google) to previous visitors to our site.
-It could mean that we advertise to previous visitors who havenít completed a task on our site, for example using the contact form to make an enquiry.
+This website also uses the Google AdWords Remarketing service to advertise (to previous visitors to our website) on third party websites – including Google.
+It could mean we advertise to previous visitors who haven’t completed a task on our site, for example, using the contact form to make an enquiry.
 This could be in the form of an advertisement on the Google search results page, or a site in the Google Display Network.

 For more information about Google’s cookie and how to edit your privacy settings, please click here.

 What information do we collect?

 When placing an order on our website, you may be asked to provide details such as your name, company, email address, phone number, billing address, cost centre (for invoicing) or payment details via Paypal.